Weekly Progress Report: Insights of Week-2

 • Placing a block element inside an inline element doesn't work with HTML.

-• Used Inline CSS with id and multiple classes to understand Box Model of CSS.
+• Applied inline styles with ID and classes to understand the Box Model visually

 • Added fonts from Google Fonts in two ways: by importing them and by downloading them to a local machine.